XuuXiaolan/CodeRebirth/README.md

 #### Blood Moon
 - **Availability:** Any moon that has an entry fee above a certain threshold
 - **Effects:** Increases enemy spawn rate and power level both inside and outside the facility.
-The environment becomes dark all day with a blood-red sun, making it more challenging than typical eclipsed conditions.
+The environment becomes dark all day with a blood-red eclipsed sun, making it more challenging than typical eclipsed conditions.

 ##### Impact on Gameplay
 [How this weather affects player strategies, enemy behavior, or game environment.]